SKR18156592/CodeBeat/README.md

 ## Installation
-You can install codepulse using pip:
+You can install codebeat using pip:
 ```bash
 pip install codebeat
 ```